GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping

-Considering the results of these experiments, we make the following observations regarding the accuracy of GateKeeper-GPU:~1)~Up to $\sim$3\% error thresholds of all read lengths, GateKeeper-GPU can correctly reject more than $90\%$ of the mappings with less than $10\%$ of false accept ratio and with \editedII{no} false reject.
-2)~Even though the efficiency of filtering decrements when the error threshold increases, filtering still continues to serve without a steep drop in efficiency, for the largest error threshold allowed~($10\%$).
-3)~With an increase in read length, the increment in false accept rate and decrease in filtering efficiency become sharper.\cut{ Therefore, we make a conclusion that the maximum error threshold, for which GateKeeper-GPU keeps its filtering efficiency, corresponds to the point where false accept ratio and \editedII{the} decrease in number of pairs graphs meet.
-For instance, the maximum error threshold is 9 for 100bp sequences as can be observed in \touchup{Figure 4}.} \editedII{Furthermore, GateKeeper-GPU can filter out all dissimilar sequence pairs produced by Minimap2 with no false accepts for error threshold \textit{e} = 0~(\touchup{Sup.
-Table S.5}), and can present a true reject rate of up to 98\% on BWA-MEM's candidate mappings~(\touchup{Sup.
-Table S.6}).}
+Considering the results of these experiments, we make the following observations regarding the accuracy of GateKeeper-GPU:~1)~Up to $\sim$3\% error thresholds of all read lengths, GateKeeper-GPU can correctly reject more than $90\%$ of the mappings with less than $10\%$ of false accept ratio and with no false reject.
+2)~Even though the efficiency of filtering decreases when the error threshold increases, filtering still continues to serve without a steep drop in efficiency for the largest error threshold allowed~($10\%$).
+3)~With increased read length, the false accept rate increment and filtering efficiency decrease become sharper.
+Furthermore, GateKeeper-GPU can filter out all dissimilar sequence pairs produced by Minimap2 with no false accepts for error threshold \textit{e} = 0~(Sup.
+Table S.5) and can present a true reject rate of up to 98\% on BWA-MEM's candidate mappings~(Sup.
+Table S.6).